semantic-release/commit-analyzer/README.md

 ##### External package / file

-`releaseRules` can also reference a module, either by it's `npm` name or path:
+`releaseRules` can also reference a module, either by it's `npm` name or path.
+Note that the path must include the `.js` extension.

 ```json
 {
   "plugins": [